LindaAPersson/playdate/TESTING.md

 ![Signup_mobile](documentation/testing/lighthouse/signUpMobile.png)
 </details>

+* Running the code using Lighthouse revealed a significantly low performance score.
+Unfortunately, due to time constraints, i'm unable to dedicate resources to optimizing images and other elements to improve the score.

-The performance score for the website is affected by third-party cookies.
-But I don't have the knowledge to fix the issue.
+* The performance score for the website has been noticeably impacted by the presence of third-party cookies.
+Unfortunately, addressing this issue requires a certain level of expertise and understanding of web development best practices, particularly in managing and optimizing cookie usage.
+As of now, I lack the necessary knowledge and resources to effectively tackle this challenge.
 ![coookies](documentation/testing/lighthouse/cookies.png)

 ## WAVE